 Canoe Day Trip

 After a shaky start of being woken in the early hours to the sound of torrential rain and assuming the trip would be cancelled, the rain eased off and we were good to go.
-A little man with a huge brolly picked us up from our homestay and walked us a few blocks to meet our boatman for the day.
+At 8:30 am a little man with a huge brolly picked us up from our homestay and walked us a few blocks to meet our boatman for the day.

 Mr Jose (or Joss as it sounded) walked us down to the South Canal and we boarded another local ferry.
 After twenty minutes or so we were dropped at a small jetty near Mr Jose’s house, a simple brick and tin affair but perfectly functioning and very clean.
 It had great views, overlooking paddy fields on one side and a medium sized canal and more paddy fields the other.
 We stopped here briefly for a breakfast of splendid coconut pancakes and tea prepared by Mr Jose’s wife whilst he cleaned and prepared his canoe for the day.

 Breakfast out of the way we got in the canoe and Mr Jose started his tour of the Alleppey backwaters.
 As he paddled us away from his house from his perch at the back or the canoe we caught our first glimpse of real backwater life.
 A group of about fifteen women dressed in colourful sarees lined up along the canal bank tidying up hedges and clearing away vegetation from outside their homes.
 It was a real community effort and they seemed to be having a good old chatter and laugh as they worked.